RKelln/5-directions/writing/foundations.md

 Notes:
 Where I feel I disagree with Brian is that judgment, while beautiful, seems to imply some sort of decision making or freewill.
 I like the idea that we do not excercise judgment for most thinking, but can call upon it when the consequences of lack of judgment are high.
 I like that the capacity for judgment makes you accountable, but I don't know if it makes you responsible in the way that we talk about people _deciding_ to hurt others and being responsible for that decision.

 While the debate on freewill has been a long and nuanced one, and of which I'm no expert, I am excited by how machine learning is opening new doors for my understanding of it.
-The more I learn the more certain that freewill, as popularly thought of, doesn't exist.
+The more I learn, the more certain that freewill, as popularly thought of, doesn't exist.
 This is despite my own and everyone I know's overwhelming subjective experience of feeling like they have freewill.

 A recent study sheds some light on this - in machine reinforcement learning the system learns better when it has a model of the world and can plan its actions, imagining how the world might change as it interacts with it.
 Importantly this learning procedure relies on counterfactual learning, or the ability imagine alternate reality with different facts, the learner must be able to simulate or imagine having made choices they did not in fact make.

 Humans do this too, we imagine how things might have gone if we'd only not said that stupid or thoughtless thing, or had thought of that brilliant reply at the time.
-This requires us to believe that we could have acted differently than we did.
+This requires us to believe that we could have acted differently than we actually did.
 This belief is the experience of freewill and is needed for learning.
-If we thought we could never make any decision or action than the ones we actually did then it might be much more difficult to learn from our mistakes.
+If we thought we could never make any decision or action than the ones we actually took then it might be much more difficult to learn from our mistakes.

 From Erik M. Rehn's 2021 paper:
 "We tend to think of ourselves as being capable of breaking the causal structure of our environment and making free choices, and this imagined freedom — despite being, in all probability, just a figment of imagination — is necessary for efficient learning and thus a vital part of our intelligence."